Hankintailmoitukset/hilma-api/README.md

 The new features are available after the update by end of day Wednesday 10.3

-### Support for multiple contracts per lot for F03
+### Support for multiple contracts per lot for F03, F06 and F21

-We have identieifed an issue in F03 notice data model that has limited single contract per lot.
+We have identified an issue in F03, F06 and F21 contract award notice data model that has limit of single contract per lot.
 We have implemented a fix for the data model issue with backward compatibility with current data model.

 Current datamodel allows single awarded contract per lot:

     objectDescriptions[n].awardContract.awardedContract = { ... }

-Updated datamodel allows multiple awarded contracts per lot:
+Updated datamodel allows also multiple awarded contracts per lot:

      objectDescriptions[n].awardContract.awardedContracts = [ { ... }, { ... } ]